 Zen meditation is a practice of paying attention.
 The instructions are simple, but often difficult to execute.
 Below are three common obstacles to starting a meditation practice.

-Before we dive in, it’s important to note that with meditation, the juice is worth the squeeze.
-When we are present in the moment, life becomes less confusing and more compelling.
+Before diving in, it’s important to note that the juice is worth the squeeze with meditation.
+When we are present at the moment, life becomes less confusing and more compelling.
 Let’s dig into the three common obstacles to starting a meditation practice.

 Meditation Obstacle #1- Time.

 The duration of time is key here.
 On average, people shower for about 8 minutes a day.
-You can manage to take a shower without having to put it in your calendar.
+You can take a shower without having to put it on your calendar.
 Meditation doesn’t have to be something you schedule into your day.
-Try committing to a 10 min practice, daily.
+Try committing to a 10 min practice daily.

-Time of day is also important to think about.
-This is going to be a trial and error practice for you.
+The time of day is also important to think about.
+This is going to be a trial-and-error practice for you.
 I sit first thing in the morning.
 There is less on my mind, and waking up 10 min earlier isn’t that hard.
-Find that sweet spot in your day and then make that commitment.
+Find that sweet spot in your day, and then make that commitment.